 THIS GUIDE IS NO LONGER ACTIVE.
 For the current FP Guide, click here.

-Languages and Social Awareness Combine to Train New Global Leaders
+Strategic Languages, Social Awareness Combine in Training of New Global Leaders

-Successful candidates for the Hamilton Lugar School of Global and International Studies at Indiana University have advanced knowledge of at least one world language and are committed to a multidisciplinary approach to studying international affairs—or a particular area of the world.
+The Hamilton Lugar School of Global and International Studies at Indiana University prepares its graduates with advanced knowledge of at least one world language as well as multidisciplinary expertise in either international affairs or a strategic world region.

-With 46 pathways at the Hamilton Lugar School, including master’s degrees, certificates, and PhD programs, and dual-degree options with professional schools, students can create their own path.
+With 66 pathways at the Hamilton Lugar School, including master’s degrees, certificates, PhD programs, and dual-degree options with professional schools, students have the opportunity to create their own path.

 “Students graduate as emerging leaders and experts in their areas of study, with a remarkable depth of knowledge and experience in some of the most sought-after fields.
 Our graduates are among the top recipients of Boren Awards and other government fellowships, including Fulbrights.
-They hold positions in foreign, defense, and intelligence policy, and work at nongovernmental organizations, research organizations, and the private sector,” says Shruti Rana, assistant dean for curricular and undergraduate affairs and diversity officer.
+They hold positions in foreign, defense, and intelligence policy, and play leading roles at nongovernmental organizations, research organizations, and in the private sector,” says Shruti Rana, senior assistant dean for curricular and undergraduate affairs and diversity officer.